FAQ

 What can I expect in an SAA meeting?

-Our hope is that you will find the fellowship you have always craved when you come to an SAA meeting.
-A member may great you as you come in and ask if you are new to the group.
-They will probably ask your name and introduce themselves.
-They might introduce you to some of the other member before the meeting starts.
-They’ll encourage you to find a seat.
 If there isn’t any time for introductions like this you’ll probably be asked to simply introduce yourself to the group using only your first name.
 There is no need at this point to identify yourself as a sex addict if you aren’t sure.
 There is usually a series of readings the group will go through that takes a few minutes.
 The facilitator of the meeting may then explain to you how that meeting will introduce you to the SAA 12 Step recovery program.
-Your first meeting will likely be an opportunity for you to listen to others’ stories, learn how the program works for them, and ask questions, or share as much or as little as you’re comfortable doing.

-Are the meetings free of charge?
+Are the meetings free?

 How many meetings can I attend?